 We encourage and support our barristers and staff to contribute their skills to a wide range of charities and community activities.
 A number of us are charity trustees or school governors.

-Monckton Chambers provides internships to young people via the placement scheme operated by the Social Mobility Foundation, a charity which aims to improve social mobility for young people from low income backgrounds.
+Monckton Chambers provides internships to young people via the Bar Placement Scheme.
+The Bar Council works with Pathways to Law and the Social Mobility Foundation, charities which aim to improve social mobility for young people from low-income backgrounds.

 Legal education & profession

 We are keen to establish links with the academic teaching of law.
 We sponsor an annual public lecture at Oxford University to raise awareness of key issues in EU law within the academic and wider community.
 The lecture is held in honour of our former Head of Chambers, Sir Jeremy Lever QC.

 Our barristers also support a number of Bar Council programmes for providing work experience placements for young lawyers from other jurisdictions.

 Teams from Monckton Chambers take part in a number of fundraising activities, including the annual London Legal Walk, in aid of the London Legal Support Trust.